SoruTheSleepy/floatingBackgroundObjects/README.md

 floatingBackgroundObjects.js is script allowing you to simply add one or more images floating from left to right or right to left in the background of any div, section, etc. from your page.

-You can use it on any HTML element you want by either referring to its ID, its/their class or simply by its/their tag.
+You can use it on any HTML element you want by either referring to its ID, its class or simply by its tag.
 You can also use it with any image you want.
 Images with transparent background are, however, recommended for a smoother result.

-This is a remastered version of my very first big JS script so I hope it'll be helpful and/or amusing to use. ^^ As it's my first shared work, I'd be really grateful if you could tell me what you think can be improved. :)
+This is a remastered version of my very first shared JS script so I hope it'll be helpful and/or amusing to use. ^^ I'd be really grateful if you could tell me what you think can be improved/optimized. :)

 You can check out an example of use [here](https://naorimsenchai.github.io/floatingBackgroundObjects/).